 - Successful applicants: applicants who have been verified by Venator and are included in the public vote

-- Grantees: winning applicants who will be awarded the total amount of £250 for a project of their choosing
+- Grantees: winning applicants who will be awarded the total amount of at least £250 for a project of their choosing

 - Committee: the nominated group of Venator associates responsible for reviewing all Community fund applications

 The group or organisation must be affiliated to a professional body, have an affiliation or registration number.
 The group or organisation will be asked to upload supporting evidence such as a letter of affiliation, a screen shot showing affiliation if registered online, an Ofsted report or similar, as proof of this.

 The group or organisation must have a treasurer or financial administrator for funds to be made payable to via cheque.
 The group or organisation should correctly state the name and contact details of their treasurer on the application.

 All proposed projects must benefit communities based in the North East of England, within the local authority boroughs of Darlington, Durham, Gateshead, Hambleton, Hartlepool, Middlesbrough, Newcastle, North Tyneside, Northumberland, Redcar & Cleveland, South Tyneside, Stockton and Sunderland.

 Your project must be for new costs associated with stimulating teamwork or innovation in your group or organisation.
 Eligible projects can include: